tucats/ego/tests/README.md

 the associated string expression is used to form an error message printed on the console.

+### @error
+The `@error` is used to generate a runtime error; the text of the error message is the string expression following the directive.
+Note that this is not a fatal error, so it can be used in a `try...catch...` construct and the `catch` block will be executed.

+    @error "signal this as an error"

 ### @fail
 The `@fail` is used to unilaterally fail the test.
-There is no conditional expression.
+This is a fatal error; i.e. the remainder of the test does not execute and an error is reported.
+The `@fail` directive cannot be caught in a `try...catch...` block.
+(If you need to generate a non-fatal error message that can be caught, use `@error`) There is no conditional expression.
 This is a simpler version of using `@assert fail ...`.
 This is most commonly used in tests that are validating flow-of-control, such as: